aravind-812/Leo-coders-assignment/README.md

 - `POST` Create a new task
 - `PATCH` Update a task
-- `GET` Get's a task or list of tasks
+- `GET` Get's a task or list of user
 - `DELETE` Delete a task

 ### Sample `POST/PATCH` request:
 ```
 {
-"name":"Refactor API code",
-"completed":false (by default false)
+    "email" : "aravind@google.com",
+    "password" : "1234",
+    "name" : "Aravind"

 }
 ```
 ### Sample url for `DELETE` request:
-Delete tasks by id:
+Delete user by id:
 ```
 DELETE /api/v1/tasks/:id
 ```
-### Sample url for `GET` request (Displays all tasks):
+### Sample url for `GET` request (Displays all user):
-Gets all the tasks:
+Gets all the users:
 ```
 GET /api/v1/tasks/
 ```